reframejs/reframe/plugins/create/starters/react-frontend/readme.md

 Starter to create a static site.

-You can use this starter if you don't need a backend or if you already have one.
+Use this starter if you don't need a backend or if you already have one.

 You can:
  - Run `$ reframe deploy` to deploy to GitHub Pages or Netlify